 See If Your System Has Been Affected by malware

 Malware Removal Tool

-Receiver Helper manages to run on a Mac operating system, it becomes able to apply some changes that make the system vulnerable to malware infections.
-Once started on your Mac, Receiver Helper unwanted app alters some main browser settings with the purpose to become able to harvest details that define your online activities.
-Harvested data is sent to its servers.
+When Receiver Helper manages to run on a Mac operating system, it applies some bad changes.
+These changes make the system vulnerable to malware infections.
+Once started on your Mac, Receiver Helper alters some of the main browsing preferences.
+By doing this it becomes able to harvest details that define your online activities.
+Gathered data is sent to its servers.
 The program may also push questionable search engines and cause redirects to them.

 - Visited URLs and websites